rajch/LBCC-book/chapter4.md

 ## Parsing Relational Operators

 First, let's write a recognizer and scanner for relational operators.
-Since there are muliple relational operators, the scanner has to check the token for validity before letting the parser have it.
+Since there are multiple relational operators, the scanner has to check the token for validity before letting the parser have it.

 We will allow the following relational operators: